diego0209/weather-sensor/README.md

 * 4.7 volts battery
 * Micro SD card

+In addition, an R script was made for data processing and plotting.

 This work was done at the University of Costa Rica for the TCU-675.